oracle/graal/docs/reference-manual/native-image/guides/build-and-run-native-executable-with-jfr.md

     ```shell
     ./jfrdemo -XX:StartFlightRecording="filename=recording.jfr"
     ```
     This command runs the application as a native executable.
-The `-XX:StartFlightRecording` option enable the built-in Flight Recorder and start recording to a specified binary file, _recording.jfr_.
+The `-XX:StartFlightRecording` option enables the built-in Flight Recorder and starts recording to a specified binary file, _recording.jfr_.

 6. Start [VisualVM](https://visualvm.github.io/) to view the contents of the recording file in a user-friendly way.
 GraalVM provides VisualVM in the core installation.
 To start the tool, run: